nijatburjiyev/real-time-service/README.md

 # Real Time Service

-This service ingests change events from Kafka, persists them in an internal H2 database and forwards updates to a vendor REST API.
-Daily CSV imports and a nightly UI drift check keep the state database in sync with external systems.
-The codebase is intentionally lightweight so it can serve as a starting point for more robust integrations.
+This service consumes change events from Kafka and forwards updates to a vendor REST API.
+The design relies solely on Kafka for delivery guarantees and uses Resilience4j to handle transient failures with retries, rate limiting and a circuit breaker.
+No local database is required.

 ## Building